Microsoft/azure-docs.cs-cz/articles/app-service/app-service-web-tutorial-connect-msi.md

 ---
-title: Zabezpečené SQL Database připojení ke spravované identitě – Azure App Service | Microsoft Docs
+title: Secure SQL Database connection with managed identity - Azure App Service | Microsoft Docs
-description: Naučte se, jak zajistit bezpečnější připojení k databázi pomocí spravované identity a jak ji použít pro jiné služby Azure.
+description: Learn how to make database connectivity more secure by using a managed identity, and also how to apply it to other Azure services.
 services: app-service\web
 documentationcenter: dotnet
 author: cephalin